dmiric/12x3/README.md

 # Installation Guide
 Create codespace from repository.

-After container for codespace is built, run the following command.
+After container for codespace is built, run the following commands.

-npm install

-npm install @medusajs/medusa-cli -g

-!!! dev only: export NODE_TLS_REJECT_UNAUTHORIZED='0'

-medusa migrations run
+to add seed data for development:

-medusa seed --seed-file=data/seed.json
+ - medusa seed --seed-file=data/seed.json

+run commands for development:
-medusa develop (for development on local)
+ - medusa develop in one terminal
+ - npm run dev:admin to start admin UI

 medusa start (for development on codespace or production)